usr-thomas/ApertureOSnew/README.md

 **Prerequisites**

-Recommended if you use ubuntu: use the orange theme in ubuntu so that the files on the desktop have an orange subcolor, adding to the vibe :p
+Recommended if you use ubuntu: use the orange or blue theme in ubuntu so that the files on the desktop have an orange/blue subcolor, adding to the vibe

 Have atleast one braincell to know where stuff is